-Optometry licenses expire on June 30 of odd years (e.g., 2017, 2019).
+Optometry licenses expire on June 30 of odd-numbered years (e.g., 2023, 2025).

-Several weeks before your license expiration date, a renewal notice will be mailed to the address on your record.
-This notice will explain how to access the online renewal application.
-To complete the online renewal application, you must use a credit card to pay your renewal fee.
+A few months before the expiration date of your license, a renewal notice will be sent to the email address on the record.
+This notice will explain how to access your online renewal application in DELPROS, our online portal.
+To complete the online renewal application, you must log in to your account, answer questions, and use a credit card to pay your renewal fee.

-Related Topics: board, Board of Examiners in Optometry, Department of State, Division of Professional Regulation, DPR, license renewal, Optometrists, Pro Reg, professional, professional licensees, professional regulation, Renewal, State of Delaware
+Related Topics: Board of Examiners in Optometry, Department of State, Division of Professional Regulation, DPR, license renewal, Optometrists, Pro Reg, professional, professional licensees, professional regulation, Renewal, State of Delaware